rosecolinlarry/rosecolinlarry.github.io/README.md

 ## 🪴 Why Am I?

 1. Wix has a 500mb limit and I am looking into hosting my own website for my portfolio (which has a lot of images, putting me over that limit)
-2. Practicing my skills outside of work because it is both fun and I will hopefully be able to convince the teams to use `nx` and implement darkmode.
-If I am an expert, it will be easy to implement with little risk to dealines.
+2. Practicing my skills outside of work because it is both fun
 3. This is fun.

 ### Things I would like to explore